 From co.
 Cork, Eibhlís followed her musicology degree at UCC with a Licentiate in piano teaching and works professionally as a classical piano teacher.
 She also holds a first-class Honours MA in Women’s Studies from UCD, which focussed on women in the arts in contemporary Ireland.
 Eibhlís is also a composer and arranger for diverse media: piano, voice, vocal duo, choir, and various traditional Irish instruments.

-Since 2018, Eibhlís has been invited by Siobhán Armstrong to perform harp songs in concert with her, including at Culture Night at Áras an Uachtaráin, the Remembering Bunting Festival in Belfast and at HHSI Discovery Days around Ireland.
+Since 2018, Eibhlís has been invited by Siobhán Armstrong to perform harp songs in concert with her, including at Culture Night at Áras an Uachtaráin, at festivals, and at HHSI Discovery Days around Ireland.

 CIARÁN Ó GEALBHÁIN

 Ciarán Ó Gealbháin is a native of an Sean-Phobal, in the Waterford Gaeltacht, and a lecturer in the Department of Folklore and Ethnology, University College Cork, where his doctoral research focused on aspects of the Déise song tradition.
 A former member of the traditional Irish music group, Danú, he has toured extensively in Europe and North America sharing his special interest in the music and song traditions of his native area. www.publish.ucc.ie/researchprofiles/A005/cogealbhain